DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

 Visual Studio Code provides the flexibility of customizing keyboard shortcuts, allowing you to tailor the <i>hotkeys</i> to your preferences.
 By default, VS Code bundles pre-defined shortcuts for common actions when installed.
-This instruction guides you through the process of adding, changing, and removing keyboard shortcuts, helping you optimize your user experience and enhance productivity.
+This instruction guides you through the process of customizing the <i>keybinding</i>, helping you optimize your user experience and enhance productivity.

 ## Customize a Keyboard Shortcut